Azure/open-service-broker-azure/docs/quickstart-aks.md

        --set apiserver.storage.etcd.persistence.enabled=true
     ```

     Note: the AKS preview does not _currently_ support RBAC, so you must disable RBAC as shown above.
 The command above also enables persistence for the embedded etcd used by Service Catalog.
-This is desirable for evaluation in the event that parts of Service Catalog are restarted.
-For production use, we recommend a dedicated etcd cluster with appropriate storage.
+Using this flag will create a persistent volume for the etcd instance to use.
+Enabling the persistent volume is recommended for evaluation of Service Catalog because it allows you to restart Service Catalog without data loss.
+For production use, we recommend a dedicated etcd cluster with appropriate persistent storage and backup.

 1. Deploy Open Service Broker for Azure on the cluster: